 The consequences for violating the policy depend on the severity and type of violation, as well as an account’s history of previous violations.
 The actions we take may include the following:

+If you are engaged in impersonation or are using a deceptive identity, we may suspend your account.
 If we believe you may be in violation of this policy, we may require you to provide government issued identification (such as a driver’s license or passport) in order to reinstate your account.